dib-lab/2020-paper-sourmash-gather/manuscript.md

 hashing concept from MinHash to support containment operations.
 In brief, all elements in the set to be sketched are hashed, and any hash values below a certain fixed boundary value are kept for the sketch.
-This fixed boundary value is determined by the desired accuracy for the sketch representation.
+This fixed boundary value is determined by the desired accuracy for the sketch operations.

 Intuitively, _Scaled MinHash_ performs a density sampling at a rate of 1
 $k$-mer per $s$ distinct k-mers seen, where $s$ is the size of the hash space divided by the boundary value used in creating the sketch.
-This is a type of lossy compression, with a fixed compression ratio of $s$: for values of $s$ used here ($s \approx 1000$), data sets are reduced in size 1000-fold.
+This is a type of lossy compression, with a fixed compression ratio of $s$: for values of $s$ used here ($s \approx 1000$), k-mer sets are reduced in cardinality by 1000-fold.

 Unlike MinHash, _Scaled MinHash_ supports containment estimation between sets of very different sizes, and here we demonstrate that it can be